- •

 Is a day trip from Tallinn to Stockholm an option?

-No, sadly a day trip from Tallinn to Stockholm in Sweden isn’t possible, as the shortest ferry takes 17h 30min, and there’s no return ferry on the same day.
+No, sadly a day trip from Tallinn to Stockholm in Sweden isn’t possible, as the shortest ferry takes 17h 30min.
 We’d recommend you plan to stay overnight in Stockholm.
-You can use our ferry search and booking system to check return trips and see the Stockholm to Tallinn ferry route for schedules and details.
+You can use our ferry search and booking system to check return trips and view the Stockholm to Tallinn ferry route for schedules and details.

 Are there any night ferries from Tallinn to Stockholm, Sweden?